|site search by freefind||advanced|

 “Based on the current literature, BPS and BPF are as hormonally active as BPA, and they have endocrine-disrupting effects.”
 Rochester JR, Bolden AL. 2015.

 A study published in 2017 tested 6 BPA alternatives and found that all six of the substitutes mimicked estrogen and promoted breast cancer cell growth more than BPA.
-Three of the substitutes—bisphenol AF (BPAF), bisphenol B (BPB), and bisphenol Z (BPZ)—were more potent than BPA at mimicking estrogen.
+And three of the substitutes—bisphenol AF (BPAF), bisphenol B (BPB), and bisphenol Z (BPZ)—were more potent than BPA at mimicking estrogen.

 There are also other chemicals of dubious safety lining your canned food besides BPA, BPS and BPF,